-Kenya and Somalia are engaged in arbitration through the International Court of Justice to adjudicate the delimitation of their disputed maritime boundary, with Kenya most recently responding to the case in December 2018.
-Comparable cases have taken at least six years to resolve.
+Kenya and Somalia are engaged in arbitration through the International Court of Justice to adjudicate the delimitation of their disputed maritime boundary.
 Military retaliation in the event of an unfavourable decision is highly unlikely.
-Separately, Ethiopia has since May 2018 engaged in mediation with the anti-government Oromo Liberation Front (OLF), indicating that OLF border incursions into Kenya will probably be more limited during 2019.
+Separately, Ethiopia has since May 2018 engaged in mediation with the anti-government Oromo Liberation Front (OLF), indicating that OLF border incursions into Kenya will probably be more limited during 2020.
 Kenya and Uganda signed a memorandum of understanding regarding possession of the Migingo and Ugingo islands in 2019, indicating a low risk of small-arms skirmishes between local residents and police forces in 2020.

 Vaccinations required to enter the country